Persistent Stiefel-Whitney Classes of Tangent Bundles: Introduction

+\begin{mainthm}[Theorem~\ref{thm:wedge}] Let $\mathbb{X} = \{X^r\}_{r \in [s,t]}$ be a filtration of topological spaces with $X^r \simeq M \vee Y^r$ compatibly with the inclusions, where $M$ is a closed smooth $n$-dimensional manifold.
+Assume that all positive Steenrod squares vanish on the reduced $\mathbb{Z}/2$-cohomology of each noise summand $Y^r$.
+If $X^t$ is homotopy equivalent to $M$, then for $1\leq k\leq n$ the $k$-th persistent Stiefel–Whitney class of dimension $n$ exists uniquely and represents the $k$-th Stiefel–Whitney class of $TM$. \end{mainthm}

+This hypothesis is natural in random topology.
+In the sparse regime the spurious homology of a random Čech or Vietoris–Rips complex is generated by small spheres \citep{kahle2011random, bobrowski2018topology}, and heavy-tailed noise produces such cycles in the layered form known as topological crackle \citep{adler2014crackle}.
+For the circle the random Čech complex is known exactly to be a sphere or a wedge of spheres \citep{lim2024strange}.
+Every positive Steenrod square vanishes on the reduced cohomology of a sphere.
+Noise of this form therefore satisfies the cohomological hypothesis of the main theorem.

+Beyond this robustness, the classes are recovered exactly whenever the sample is dense and free of noise.
+In that case the filtration recovers $M$ throughout the interval $[s,t]$, so Proposition~\ref{swequal} guarantees that the persistent Stiefel–Whitney classes exist and represent those of $TM$.
+Section~\ref{sec:cech} shows that a sufficiently dense sample of $M$ realizes this situation with high probability, in line with the recovery thresholds established for random Čech complexes on manifolds \citep{bobrowski2019random}.

+Computing the Wu classes reduces to solving a linear system over $\mathbb{Z}/2$ by Gaussian elimination, rather than searching the exponentially many cohomology classes by brute force.
+With combinatorial algorithms for the cup product and the Steenrod squares, the whole computation runs in polynomial time in the number of simplices (Section~\ref{sec:algorithm}).
+The Stiefel–Whitney classes then follow from the Wu formula, and their persistence across the filtration is certified by checking the Wu criterion at the endpoints of the relevant bars.

+Because the cup product and the Steenrod squares are functorial and insensitive to spurious features whose Steenrod squares vanish, the persistent Stiefel–Whitney classes can be read off over a wider range of scales than the range on which the filtration recovers the manifold up to homotopy.
+This tolerance to noise, rather than a computation at one fixed scale, is what the persistent formulation contributes.

-To illustrate the applicability of our theory to real-world data, we present the results of three numerical experiments.
-All Python implementation codes are available at \href{https://github.com/Dongwoo-Gang/sw-using-wu/tree/master}{https://github.com/Dongwoo-Gang/sw-using-wu/tree/master}.
+We illustrate the method on three computational examples: synthetic triangulations of four-manifolds, point clouds sampled from image patches, and from a molecular conformation space.
+All Python implementations are available at \href{https://github.com/Dongwoo-Gang/sw-using-wu/tree/master}{https://github.com/Dongwoo-Gang/sw-using-wu/tree/master}.